Should You Use All of Your Savings To Pay Off Your Debt?

 “There is no such thing as a one-size-fits-all debt repayment plan,” said Michael Jan Baldicana, a finance writer for Pyramid Credit Repair.
 “It depends on the person and their situation.”

 GOBankingRates asked the experts to help sort out when people might be justified in raiding their savings accounts to tackle a frustrating debt.
+This is what we learned.

 It’s Almost Never a Good Idea To Leave Yourself With Nothing